 - What other forms of relief have you tried (ex: other types of massage therapy, medications, etc.)?

-- What do you know about the process of massage therapy?
+- What do you know about the process of deep tissue massage therapy?

 4. Identifying Those Who Could Benefit From the Treatment